Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-and where $\chi$ is the thermometric conductivity, and $\nu$ is the kinematic viscosity \cite{2017mcp..book.....T}, which we take from \cite{Woosley_2004}.
-It has been determined in \cite{2002geod.book.....T} that $Ra$ must be greater than $\sim10^3$ for convection to occur in a spherical system where heat is generated in the convection medium.
-If $Ra\lesssim 10^3$ in the entire region where ($D>0$), then convection does not happen.
-The second condition for convection to happen is then that there exists a region in the white dwarf where
+is the adiabatic excess at a given radius $r$ \cite{Freese:1984fz}, $\chi$ is the thermometric conductivity, and $\nu$ is the kinematic viscosity \cite{2017mcp..book.....T}, which we take from Ref.\cite{Woosley_2004}. $Ra$ must be $\gtrsim10^3$ for convection to occur in a spherical system where heat is generated in the convection medium \cite{2002geod.book.....T}.

-For each set of white dwarfs and for each cooling temperature, \\ $T_s=\{10^{6.8},10^{7.3},10^{7.7},10^{7.85}, 10^{7.95}\}$ K, which correspond to typical white dwarf cooling temperatures at Age$=\{10^9, 10^8, 10^7, 10^6, 10^5\}$ years \cite{DAntona:1990kji}, we increased $L_{tot}$ from 0 until the conditions needed for convection to occur, \eqref{eqn:first condition} and \eqref{eqn:second condition}, are met.
-The minimum luminosity that allows these conditions to be satisfied in some part of the star is $L_{th}$.
-To determine if $L_{th}$ is physically plausible for each temperature and mass we also calculated $L_{m}$ the maximal luminosity that could be radiated from all of the accumulated EMBHs if they each had the maximum physically plausible cross section:
+For each cooling temperature and set of WDs, we determined $L_{th}$, the minimum luminosity where Eq.\eqref{eqn:first condition} and $Ra\gtrsim 10^3$, are satisfied.
+To determine if $L_{th}$ is physically plausible, we also calculated $L_{m}$, the maximal luminosity that could be radiated from all of the accumulated EMBHs if they each had the largest possible cross section:

-Here $N_{acc}$ is the number of EMBHs present in the white dwarf core, which we take to be the minimum number needed to destroy a white dwarf if catalysis did not happen, set by \eqref{massneeded}, $v_n$ is the thermal velocity of an average nuclei in the white dwarf core, $\sigma_{M}$ is the largest allowed cross section for the average nuclei in the white dwarf core.
-Only $L_{th}\leq L_m$ are physically plausible luminosities.
+Here, $N_{wd}$ is the number of EMBHs present in the WD core, which we take to be the minimum number needed to destroy a WD if catalysis did not happen, set by Eq.\eqref{massneeded}, and $v_n$ is the thermal velocity.
+Convection only starts if $L_{th}\leq L_m$.

-The original annihilation bounds remain unchanged if, at every temperature checked, the luminosity needed to start convection is more than the largest allowed catalysis luminosity, $L_{th}> L_{m}$.
-If $L_{th}> L_{m}$ at some temperatures and not at others, then the annihilation bound is modified so that the EMBH abundance is low enough to prevent white dwarfs from accumulating enough EMBHs for an annihilation to happen within the longest timescale at which $L_{th}<L_{m}$.
+The original annihilation bounds remain unchanged if, at every temperature checked, $L_{th}> L_{m}$.
+If $L_{th}> L_{m}$ at some, but not all, temperatures, then the annihilation bound is modified to prevent WDs from accumulating enough EMBHs for an annihilation to occur within the maximum time period for which $L_{th}<L_{m}$.
 Finally, if $L_{th}\leq L_m$ at every temperature scale checked, then there exists a physically reasonable catalysis cross section that prevents annihilation at all times.
 To find this, we first determine the catalysis cross section, $\sigma$ that corresponds to $L_{th}$ for each mass and cooling age: